-Returning to the fold in the late 80’s, Kazmaier lost out narrowly to Jon Pall Sigmarsson, who had assumed his crown in his absence, before bowing out of the sport for good following his 4th place finish in 1989.
-For one of only two men to have won three consecutive WSM titles (the other being Iceland’s Magnus Ver Magnússon), the obvious question is: what might have been?
+Returning to the fold in the late 80’s, Bill lost out narrowly to Jon Pall Sigmarsson, who had assumed his crown in his absence, before bowing out of the sport for good following his 4th place finish in 1989.
+What could have been for one of only 2 men to have ever won the title 3 times consecutively, is anyone’s guess?
 In the intervening years he won a bevy of titles, such as Pure Strength, Scottish Power Challenge and the World Muscle Power Challenge.
-Following his strength career he wrestled briefly and most notably, with the WCW, making numerous challenges to Lex Luger’s heavyweight world title.
-Gym ownership, business interests and motivational speaking thrived before ESPN took Kazmaier on as a presenter and commentator for the WSM contest.
-Today many strength fans will almost know Kaz best for his live emcee and television work, bringing his ever-present intensity and energy to a new generation of the sport’s followers.